patternfly/training-scenarios/README.md

 ## Style and grammar

-We suggest following (AP style)[https://en.wikipedia.org/wiki/AP_Stylebook] when writing content.
-PatternFly also has more information on (grammar and terminology)[https://www.patternfly.org/v4/design-guidelines/content/grammar-and-terminology] and (voice and tone)[https://www.patternfly.org/v4/design-guidelines/content/voice-and-tone].
+We suggest following [AP style](https://en.wikipedia.org/wiki/AP_Stylebook) when writing content.
+PatternFly also has more information on [grammar and terminology](https://www.patternfly.org/v4/design-guidelines/content/grammar-and-terminology) and [voice and tone](https://www.patternfly.org/v4/design-guidelines/content/voice-and-tone).

 ## Appendix